itcreativeusa/Homework-Challenge-2/README.md

 ## Credits

 Solution ``` object-fit: cover; ``` used in index.html file,
-This solution resize image to fit it's container
+This solution resizes image to fit its container

-Solution was found here:
+The solution was found here:

 https://www.w3schools.com/css/css3_object-fit.asp